mihalispap/CIMMYTMetaSearch/README.md

 # CIMMYT MetaSearch Module

-### INSTALLATION INSTRUCTIONS
+### Installation Instructions

 	Ubuntu OS:
 		To install the module, simply run **install.sh** with sudo rights (tested on Ubuntu 14.04)
 	CentOS:
 		You may follow the process described in install.sh.
-		You can download elasticsearch rpm from [elasticsearch.co](https://download.elastic.co/elasticsearch/elasticsearch/elasticsearch-1.5.2.noarch.rpm)
+		You can download elasticsearch rpm from [the website of elasticsearch](https://download.elastic.co/elasticsearch/elasticsearch/elasticsearch-1.5.2.noarch.rpm)
 		The rest of the process is pretty straight forward.

-### EXECUTION as a CRON JOB
+### Execution as a Cron Job

 	The module is designed to work in an automated manner without the need for human interaction.
 	To do so, simply set a cron job on your server, executing **msmanager.sh** at the desired frequency.

-### CONFIGURATION
+### Configuration

 	Both of the **harvester** and **enricher** java projects have the same *config.properties* located at *{harvester,enricher}/resources/config.properties*.
 One can activate or deactivate enrichments